 A Message from Town Clerk Epolito:

-The Town of DeWitt is conducting their marriage license applications in person only.
+The Town of DeWitt is conducting their marriage license applications by appointment only.

-If you are interested in obtaining your marriage license and would like make an appointment, please contact the DeWitt Town Clerk’s Office at 315-446-3910, ext.
-2.
+If you are interested in obtaining your marriage license, please contact the DeWitt Town Clerk’s Office at 315-446-3910, ext.
+2 to schedule your appointment.

 The required documents are listed below.
-To assist in expediting the process this marriage worksheet can be filled out and the day of your appointment either faxed to (315)449-2065 or brought with you in person.
+To assist in expediting the process this marriage worksheet can be filled out.

 Thank you for your patience during this time.